If you live in an old or just plain cold home, you’re probably wincing at the thought of your electricity bills this winter. I feel ya.

 This is especially true in wintertime when draughts and gaps become prevalent.

-5 Cheap Ways to Winterise Your Home
+7 Cheap Ways to Winterise Your Home

-The past few winters, we’ve tried some new cheap ways to get our home winter-ready and reduce our electric bill.
-The results have been excellent.
+The past few winters, we’ve tried some new, cheap ways to get our home winter-ready and reduce our electricity bill.

 1. Window Insulation Kit